CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When to call the doctor

 • Continuous blue skin coloring.
 This means not just blue hands and feet that return to normal pink when warmed up but also the entire body, especially when they’re feeding.
 The symptoms could be related to poor heart and lung function.
-Seek medical attention immediately.
+Seek medical attention immediately

 • Yellowing of the skin and whites of the eyes.
-These are typically signs of jaundice.
+These are typically signs of jaundice

 • Redness, puffiness, pus around the umbilical cord stub.
-It could be infected.
+It could be infected

 • Extreme lethargy.
-If you’re continuously waking baby around the four-hour mark, your doctor may want to check for infection and to ensure they’re gaining weight and getting enough liquid.
+If you’re continuously waking baby around the four-hour mark, your doctor may want to check for infection and to ensure they’re gaining weight and getting enough liquid

 • Rectal temperature reading of 100.4 F or greater.
-High temperature in a newborn is a sign of a serious infection and needs immediate evaluation.
+High temperature in a newborn is a sign of a serious infection and needs immediate evaluation

 • Any dramatic changes in baby’s looks and behavior.
-For instance, a weak cry, endless wailing or poor sucking reflexes are signs for concern.
+For instance, a weak cry, endless wailing or poor sucking reflexes are signs for concern

 What It’s Like Physically for a New Mom

 Your body has just had its limits tested, and now that the adrenaline and medications have worn off, you’re really starting to feel the aftermath.
-Besides the obvious vaginal and (if you had a c-section) belly pain, you’ll likely experience profuse bleeding.
-Every time you stand up, a small gush of blood will plop into your pad—and while it’s far from fun, it’s totally normal.
+Besides the obvious vaginal and (if you had a C-section) belly pain, you’ll likely experience profuse bleeding.
+Every time you stand up, a small gush of blood will plop into your pad—and, while it’s far from fun, it’s totally normal.
 Whether or not you’ve had an episiotomy, you’ll want to stock up on those ginormous ice pack pads and disposable panties they offer at the hospital.
 They’ll not only make you more comfortable, but also save you from doing extra laundry.
 Having a doughnut-shaped seat cushion can be helpful too.

-You may also be surprised to find soreness all over the body.
+You may also be surprised to find soreness all over your body.
 “Pushing is athletic,” says Margaret Buxton, CNM, vice president of clinical operation at Diana Health.
 “It stimulates muscles you’re not used to activating all at once—your legs, upper body, neck, arms and chest.”

 Your breasts will also dramatically increase in size and heaviness, whether or not you plan to breastfeed.
 At this point, breast milk (white and thin, like 1 percent cow’s milk) will start to replace colostrum (the golden yellow thick liquid); this can leave your breasts tender, especially if you had a medicated birth.
 “When a woman gets an epidural or other drugs during birth, she has to have two bags of IV fluid,” O’Connor says.
 “Breasts are designed to allow for expansion and contraction, and this fluid competes for space in the breast as milk is beginning to increase.
 This is one reason so many women get that uncomfortable engorgement.”
 Hand-expressing milk from firm breasts will give you relief and also make it easier for baby to properly latch on.
 Some women swear by frozen cabbage leaves as an alternative to cold gel packs to find additional relief.